On-chain transparency

 3. Paste your TXID into the search bar.
 At the top of the page, paste your TXID and press Enter.
 You’ll be taken to a dedicated page showing your transaction.

 4. Check the status and confirmations.
-You’ll see whether the transaction is unconfirmed (still waiting), has 1–5 confirmations (becoming more secure), or 6+ confirmations (generally considered final).
+You’ll see whether the transaction is unconfirmed (still waiting), has 1 to 5 confirmations (becoming more secure), or 6+ confirmations (generally considered final).

 5. Review the fee you paid. mempool.space shows the fee rate (in sats/vByte) and how it compares to current network conditions.